PulzAid v2

 Brand refresh for the paradigm shift

-The business model changed — the website had to communicate a fundamentally different value proposition.
+The business model changed, so the website had to communicate a fundamentally different value proposition.
 I redesigned the visual hierarchy and content structure to tell the new story, not just reskin the old one.

-A major overhaul of the injury request and case management experience — driven by customer feedback and enhanced with AI-guided next steps.
+A major overhaul of the injury request and case management experience, guided by customer feedback and enhanced with AI-driven next steps.

 Redesigned Request Flow

-Rebuilt the injury request experience based on customer feedback.
-The old flow left users confused about their case status and next steps.
-The new flow is clear, guided, and transparent at every stage.
+Rebuilt the core injury request experience based on direct customer feedback.
+The new flow is clear, multi-step guided, and transparent at every stage.

 AI-Guided Next Steps

-Embedded AI assistance into the management experience — the system now suggests what to do next based on case context, reducing decision fatigue for both workers and case managers.
+Embedded AI assistance into the management experience.
+The system now suggests what to do next based on case context, reducing decision fatigue.

 Design Decisions